Skip to content

 What we have now:

-Stey it to dry. in the next day it is enaph dry to fold the pieces but during next dayesit comes stronger. i chak it after 4 days when it was fully dry.
+I left it to dry.
+The next day it was dry enough to fold the pieces, but over the following days it became stronger.
+I checked it after 4 days, when it was fully dry.

 It became very similar to paper.
 At first view, it felt too strong, and we thought it could break during folding, but this was only an impression.
 When I started folding it, the material behaved much better than I expected.
 It folded easily and remembered the folding lines quite well.
 The result was promising, but this is only the beginning.